lbosse/no-merge/README.md

 # no-merge
-Web extension that disables GitHub's merge button in pull requests
+A web extension that disables GitHub's merge button in pull requests.

 ## A little background...
 This extension came from a problem I was having at work.
 I just couldn't seem to